 From Seville, Spain to Paris, France: An Educational Adventure in Cultural Studies

-Contact: Dr. Lauren Beck or Dr. Christina Ionescu if you cannot attend either one of these sessions but would like more information.
+Contact: Dr. Lauren Beck or Dr. Christina Ionescu for more information.

 Handbooks:Paris and Seville

 Applications (PDF):Paris and Seville